jinh48/jinh48.github.io/resume.md

 https://www.linkedin.com/in/jin-ning-huang-9675b513a/

+>"Let your smile change the world but don't let the world change your smile"

 # Summary

 The job post that was listed on Linkedin matched the hard skills that I can be qualified for.
 I can see that this job can be helpful on my career path, and I will work hard to satisfy your expectation of the result.